Everything you wanted to know about RESPs

 It’s best to contribute whatever you can afford at the beginning.
 But don’t sweat it if you can’t afford to contribute $2,500 per year to an RESP right away.
 Any grant room that’s not used is carried forward and can be used later on.

 With an RESP, the deadline is pretty straightforward.
 You have until December 31 to contribute to your child’s RESP to be eligible for the CESG that year.
 And you can contribute to your child’s RESP until they’re 31 years old, which gives you plenty of time to help prepare for their post-secondary studies.

 Although parents usually open RESPs for their children, anyone can technically open an RESP for a child – grandparents, aunts, uncles or even friends.
 For example, grandparents may decide that instead of gifting money for their grandchildren’s birthdays and holidays, they open an RESP and contribute money on these special occasions.

 Although the RESP is a great account, there are a couple of important considerations you should know in advance.
 If your child doesn’t end up going to college or university, you’ll need to return the CESG money that you received.
-If your child does go to school, they will be taxed for any money that’s withdrawn.
+If your child does go to school, they will be taxed for any money that’s withdrawn from an RESP.
 Fortunately, since your child will likely have minimal income while going to post-secondary school, they may only have to pay little or no income tax.

 How to open an RESP

 Opening an RESP for your child or grandchild is a pretty easy process.
 To start, both you and the child need social insurance numbers (SINs).